stackvana/microcule/ReadMe.md

 }
 ```

 Once you've created a new plugin, simply `require()` it, and call `app.use(customLogger({}))`.
 That's it!
-There are no magic or surprises with how plugins work in `stack`.
+There are no magic or surprises with how plugins work in `microcule`.

 See: `./examples/express-plugins.js` for more details.

 ## Security

 Running untrusted microservice code in a safe way is a complex problem.
-The `stack` module is only intended to isolate a small part of the entire untrusted source code execution chain.
+The `microcule` module is only intended to isolate a small part of the entire untrusted source code execution chain.

 **If you intend to use this module to run untrusted source code please consider the following:**